acemonstertoys/bylaws/AMTBylaws.md

-Meetings of members shall be presided over by the chairperson of the board, or, if there is no chairperson, by the president of the corporation or, in his or her absence, by a chairperson chosen by a majority of the voting members, present in person or by proxy.
-The secretary of the corporation shall act as secretary of all meetings of members, provided that, in his or her absence, the presiding officer shall appoint another person to act as secretary of the meeting.
+Meetings of members shall be presided over by the chairperson of the board, or, if there is no chairperson, by the president of the corporation or, in his, her or their absence, by a chairperson chosen by a majority of the voting members, present in person or by proxy.
+The secretary of the corporation shall act as secretary of all meetings of members, provided that, in his, her or their absence, the presiding officer shall appoint another person to act as secretary of the meeting.

 Meetings shall be governed by Simplified Robert’s Rules of Order, as